Hamden Land Conservation Trust

 Sorry about that.
 The HLCT hosts nature hikes at this property once or twice a year.
-It consists of 102.5 acres forest, trails, wetland, and five lakes (again, owned by the Olin Corporation).
+Or every few years.
+Or perhaps never again.
+I’m not sure.
+It consists of 102.5 acres forest, trails, wetland, and five lakes (again, all owned by the Olin Corporation).
 It is a mere block east of the commercial strip of Dixwell Avenue and the “trail” is actually an overgrown old road.
 The property is surrounded by 8 foot barbed wire fence and there are KEEP OUT signs all over the place.
 The HLCT pays Olin $300 per year to have this special 2 hour access and rumor has it that Olin is thinking about ending the relationship.

-But our “hike” was maybe a quarter mile down an invasive (Japanese knotweed, barberry, Norway mapes, winged euonymous, garlic mustard) and horrible (poison ivy, phragmites) species bordered crumbling road.
+But our “hike” was maybe a quarter mile down an invasive (Japanese knotweed, barberry, Norway maples, winged euonymous, garlic mustard, phragmites) and horrible (poison ivy) species-bordered crumbling road.
 We were guided by two knowledgeable and nice guys who seemed legitimately interested in the stuff they were presenting.
 I love that.

 So, do I recommend the Powder Farm hike?
 No, not really.
 Not if you’re just some regular person who wants to go for a regular hike in the woods.
 This is not that.

-Feel free to now skip to the next HCLT property just a short drive away, at 165 Mather Street, and avoid all the nonsense about the Olin Corporation.
+Feel free to now skip to the next HCLT property just a short drive away, at 165 Mather Street, and avoid all the following stuff about the Olin Corporation.

 Are you still with me?
 Good.
 Because who doesn’t like a little beserker corporate history mixed in with your toxic wetland dump sites?